-Students entering Year 7 in 2022 are invited to experience a Cathedral School education first hand.
+Students entering Year 7 in 2023/4 are invited to experience a Cathedral School education firsthand.

 Prospective students will be immersed in a Year 7 classroom and encouraged to get involved in engaging activities.
-The Year 7 Open Day is a great way for students to get a feel for our school, make new friends and get to know the Year 7 teachers.
+The Year 7 Open Day is an excellent way for students to get a feel for our school, make new friends and get to know the Year 7 teachers.